work-submit/3MTI/README.md

 - Download the 3MTI model weight from.
 - You can put these models into `preset/models`.
 #### Step 2: Modify path
-- Replace lines 90 and 91 of inference_3MTI.py with your actual prompt text path.
+- Replace lines 90 and 91 of inference_3MTI.py with your actual semantic prompt text path.
 #### Step 3: Inference and save results
 ```bash
 python inference_3MTI.py \